Child Development/Early Childhood EducationMaster of Science (M.S.)

 Content Area Courses:

-Students choose a minimum of 18 credits from the following content courses.
-Additional courses from the Department or outside the Department may be added to the 12 elective credits, with the consent of the advisor.
+Students choose a minimum of 12 credits from the following content courses.
+Additional courses from the Department or outside the Department may be put toward the 12 elective credits, with the consent of the advisor.
+Students wishing to add a specialization to their master's degree could consider adding a minor.

 Faculty advising students in this program area include: